All Episodes

 It is scary.

-The new Green Deal, when you understand it is like a 15% issue.
+The New Green Deal, when you understand it, is like a 15% issue.

-Taking away your right to buy life to buy insurance is a 15% issue.
+Taking away your right to buy life, to buy insurance is a 15% issue.

 Everybody.

-But but that is but psychologically he is a huggy bear.
+But psychologically, he is a huggy bear.

 Who has the best shot?

-And beating Trump?
+At beating Trump?

-Buddha judge.
+Buddha Judge.

 Really?